mum-never-proud/brain-fuck/README.md

 # brainfuck
-implementation of brain fuck in js
+implementation of brainfuck in js